As a busy working mom, I get it. You have a lot on your plate right now. But trying to manage to have time for yourself only seems like a luxury.

 Start with a goal and put in one thing every day that is going to help you reach that goal.

-For instance, if your goal is to read 1 book a month, schedule 15 minutes every day to read without interruptions.
+For instance, if your goal is to read one book a month, schedule 15 minutes every day to read without interruptions.

 Start with 15 minutes and give yourself a task each day until you’ve reached your goal.